dnlsndr/ts3api/README.md

 # ts3api
 A NODE server that connects to your local Ts3 instance for easy communication via api with php or other languages.
 This bot was created due to the necessety of having a bot, that stays online on the ts3 server all the time.
 The thing ive realised with other ts3 php frameworks like the common ts3php framework (https://www.planetteamspeak.com/) is, that they only connect to the server when a command is executed, then it disconnects again.
-Meanwhile, the port number is raising more and more, once I went from port 5600 to port 71000 in a weeks time, just because it always reconnected.
+Meanwhile, the access port number of the connecting query is raising more and more, once I went from port 5600 to port 71000 in a weeks time, just because it always reconnected.
-This is especially a problem, when you build a website that hast to i.e. update the client list every 5 minutes.
+This is especially a problem, when you build a website that has to i.e. update the client list every 5 minutes.

 # Configuration
 Please create a config.json file in the root folder.